Free Half-Birthday Calculator

 This calculator makes the midpoint tangible.
 Instead of doing the math yourself or guessing at the date, you enter the birthday once and see the result immediately: the exact half-birthday date, how many days until it arrives or how many days since it passed, and a visual representation of progress through the full birthday year.

-The tool takes a single input: a date of birth.
+The tool takes a birthday month and day, with the birth year optional.
 First, it identifies the most recent birthday in the current cycle and the next upcoming birthday.
 The half birthday is placed exactly six calendar months after the most recent one, which puts it at the midpoint of the year.

 The cake illustration represents the full span from one birthday to the next.
 It fills from left to right as time passes, with a dashed line at the center marking the half-birthday point.
 If the fill has not reached the center, the half birthday is still ahead.
 If it has passed the center, the calculator shifts focus to the countdown for the next full birthday while still showing when the half birthday occurred.